About the Division

 The Hazardous Materials Division was developed in 1999 to enhance the safety of Kansans by making trained, equipped hazardous materials teams available throughout the state.
 These teams support local first responders in hazardous materials incidents, accidents, weapons of mass destruction (WMD) and acts of terrorism.
 As of May 2015, our agency is also the coordinating agency in charge of the Kansas Search and Rescue response program.

 To efficiently administer Search and Rescue in the state, these functions have been aligned with the agency’s Hazmat division which has been renamed as the Emergency Response division.
-The division, under leadership of Division Chief Hank DuPont, oversees coordination of responses to both hazardous material and search and rescue events in Kansas.
+The division, under leadership of Division Chief Dirk Christian, oversees coordination of responses to both hazardous material and search and rescue events in Kansas.

 The kinds of search and rescues the division will coordinate are primarily building collapses, confined spaces (such as when a grain elevator employee falls into a silo) and swift water rescues during flooding.